huhu/rust-search-extension/docs/content/faq.md

 ### Why the extension requires read browsing history permission?

 The sole permission required by the extension is [tabs](https://developer.chrome.com/extensions/tabs), which gives accessing browser tabs information capability.
 We use this permission to open the search result in the `current tab` or `new tab` for the sole purpose.
-Feel feel to check our [Privacy Policy](/privacy/) for more information.
+Feel free to check our [Privacy Policy](/privacy/) for more information.

 # Caveats